corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 dotnet build
 ```

-This will have emitted an executable in the bin folder.
+This emits an executable in the bin folder.
 We can run it...

 ```
 .\bin\Debug\net6.0\JsonSchemaSample.exe